amatov/DataSetTracker/README.md

 #### This is an application I developed for smartphones, smart glasses, laptop and desktop computers

-#### The app processes images as the phone or iPad is pointed at a scene with moving objects and overlays on the phone screen detection output and motion metrics in real time
+#### The app processes images as the phone or iPad is pointed at a scene with moving objects and overlays on the phone screen detection output and motion metrics in real time (see the six demo videos above)

 #### In the folder OpenCVvideo, I have uploaded the image processing and feature segmentation results of my algorithm frame by frame; the moving blobs look like missiles.
 For some of the 501 frames, I have switched the functionality betweem displaying the raw segmentated areas to showing the computed motion tracks